elliotb01/dynamic-temperature-monitor-arduino/README.md

 Dynamic sampling optimizes energy use by adjusting the frequency of readings.

+This system will consist of three modes:

+* Active Mode: The system enters this mode when rapid temperature fluctuations are detected.
+In this state, the sampling frequency is high, allowing for quick responses to environmental changes.

+* Idle Mode: When temperature fluctuations are minor, the system reduces its sampling frequency to a moderate level.

+* Power Down Mode: If the temperature remains stable over an extended period in Idle, the system further reduces its sampling frequency to the lowest level

 **My Goal:** *Design an adaptive system that intelligently adjusts sampling rate and reduces energy consumption without losing accuracy*